Renault Clio E-TECH Hybrid interior, dashboard & comfort

 - 2MPG & CO2 emissionsAlthough it can't offer significant pure-electric running, the Clio hybrid nonetheless returns some pretty decent economy and emissions figures

-- 5Interior & comfort - currently readingA well finished and comfortable interior with the latest in-car technology is one of the highlights of the hybrid Clio
+- 5Interior, dashboard & comfort - currently readingA well finished and comfortable interior with the latest in-car technology is one of the highlights of the hybrid Clio